 Another rotor setting that you may find useful on web pages is links.

 So, that's a brief summary of using Safari to visit a web page for which you know the web address.
 What should you do if you don't know the address.
-One choice would be to use the Google app, but you can also use Siri's intelligence as well as Google search in Safari.
-Here's how -
+One choice would be to use the Google app which isn't always easy to use with VoiceOver.
+Another choice is to avoid web search altogether and use an AI chatbot such as ChatGPT.
+However, you can also use Siri's currently rather limited intelligence as well as Google search in Safari.
+Here's how:-

 If your search wasn't successful and you want to begin a new search or enter a new web site address, slide your finger slowly down from top centre of the screen and you will find the address field .
 Double tap to enter a new search or web site address.